mpanighetti/dnd5e-030crc/main.md

 _**Keen Smell.**_ The squirrel has advantage on Wisdom (Perception) checks that rely on smell.

-_**Pack Tactics.**_ The squirrel has advantage on attack rolls against a creature if at least one of the squirrel’s allies is within 5 feet of the creature and isn’t incapacitated.
+_**Pack Tactics.**_ The squirrel has advantage on attack rolls against a creature if at least one of the squirrel's allies is within 5 feet of the creature and isn't incapacitated.

-_**Poisonous Skin.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), it must succeed on a DC 9 Constitution saving throw or become poisoned with murex for 1 minute.
-A poisoned creature no longer in direct contact with the squirrel can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+_**Poisonous Skin.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), it must succeed on a DC 9 Constitution Saving Throw or become poisoned with murex for 1 minute.
+A poisoned creature no longer in direct contact with the squirrel can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.

 #### Actions